BionicCode/SimpleTimer/README.md

 # SimpleTimer
-DispatcherTimer to calculate time from defined time to start.
+Simple timer where you can set your time to execute "ring a bell" command.

 ![GitHub Logo](https://user-images.githubusercontent.com/72302395/100875386-9e511580-34ae-11eb-9ce3-026796ba463b.png)